salter14/Advance-Web/README.md

    <add key="SecurityProviderType" value="advWebServerPreauthenticated" />
    <add key="SecurityProviderArgs" value="AUTH_USER" />
    ```
-4. Edit the authentication on the app folder in the default site (if that is where the site lives) and ensure that anonymous auth is disabled and forms auth is enabled.
+4. Edit the authentication on the app folder and ensure that anonymous auth is disabled and forms auth is enabled.
+In our case, we have the following structure in IIS: Sites > AdvanceDev > Advance2016.
+The Advance2016 folder is the level to make this change on to the authentication.
+The AdvanceDev should still allow anonymous users to allow a redirect to the Advance2016 folder.

+5. Change the session state cookie name.
+By default, the session state cookie name is ASP.NET_SessionId, which is the same as the name of the cookie used by forms authentication.
+If they are both have the same name, Advance will allow users to login the first time, but users will end up in a redirect loop when the attemping to log in any time in the future.
+It is also critical that the forms authentication cookie name remain ASP.NET_SessionId, as that is the name of a cookie that Advance's logout code will invalidate when the user hits the logout link.
+If the form authentication cookie is named something else, the logout operation will not clear the cookie, and the user will remain logged in.